karlgrz/karlgrz.com/site/content/2015-08-04-2fa-gpg-ssh-keys-with-pass-and-yubikey-neo.markdown

 ## Commentary

 There exists services like [keybase.io](https://keybase.io) which is a great thing.
 They are trying to take a very complex set of operations and make it more accessible, which I think is fantastic.
-This stuff needs to be MUCH simpler in order to gain a wider adoption.
+This stuff needs to be __MUCH__ simpler in order to gain a wider adoption.
 Right now, the state of world is clear: it's just not ready for mainstream consumption.

 I am not a member of a government agency, or a security professional, or someone dealing with health care numbers on a day to day basis.
 I'm just a software engineer, but I do work with lots of things that for one reason or another should be private.
 It is nice to see an entire community of people that have the same goals and ideals behind encryption and keeping data private that I do.
 Having followed these procedures, you should be reasonably confident that you have done a good job in protecting your encryption keys and the data you are encrypting with them.
-It's a shame there are so many agencies, governments, and private companies trying to backdoor the very same encryption techniques that protect them as well.
-One day these techniques described here will be outdated and, possibly, easily hacked or brute forced.
-Hopefully by then we have better options for protecting our data.
-Until then, I feel like this is the best possible way today.
+It's a shame there are so many agencies, governments, and private companies trying to put backdoors into the very same encryption tools  that protect them as well.
+One day these techniques will be outdated and, possibly, easily hacked or brute forced.
+Hopefully, by then, we will have better options for protecting our data.
+But we need something _right now_, and this feels like the best way currently.

-Here's the opinion I formed for myself after all this research.
+Here's the opinion I formed for myself after this exercise.
 We need a new approach.
 There has to be a better way to do this.
 I don't know what that is, but I want something better.
 The tools we have right now leave a lot to be desired.
 They're functional, but they are not "usable."
 I think if we (the community) spent a bit more resources on smoothing out the rough edges then there would be wider adoption of these tools.

 In order to be a standard, people have to use it.
 In order to get people to use it, there has to be a standard.
 In order to be a standard...

 I read a great quote by [Moxie Marlinspike](http://www.thoughtcrime.org/blog/gpg-and-me/) about GPG:

-"In the 1990s, I was excited about the future, and I dreamed of a world where everyone would install GPG.
-Now I’m still excited about the future, but I dream of a world where I can uninstall it."
+> In the 1990s, I was excited about the future, and I dreamed of a world where everyone would install GPG.
+Now I’m still excited about the future, but I dream of a world where I can uninstall it.

 I like GPG, but I also want something better.

 I'd love to hear your own ideas about this stuff, as well as how I can improve the techniques I have described here.
-This has been a fascinating learning exercise, and I feel like there is only more to learn.
+This has been a fascinating learning exercise, and I feel like I've only scratched the surface.